Enterprise Information Protection Standards of Practice - Options and Basis

 - Overarching: Scope: What is the scope of this security architecture?

-- Overarching: Maturity level: What maturity level should the information protection program have?
+- Overarching: Maturity level: What maturity level does the information protection program have?

 - Overarching: Content: What content does the enterprise have and what are the consequences of protection failures?